TrinityCore/tc-wiki/database/335/world/broadcast_text.md

 &nbsp;

 ### LanguageID
-The language in which the text will be broadcasted. (see Languages.dbc)
+The [Language ID](/files/DBC/335/languages#id) in which the text will be broadcasted.
 | ID | Language | | ID | Language |
 |----|----------|-|----|----------|
 | 1 | Orcish | | 12 | Kalimag |